fourplusone41/AcikHack2-GazetedenTariheBakis/README_EN.md

 Browse to `localhost:5000` and use the UI for queries.

 # TODO
-* Use multithreading to spead up data_collection and processing.
+* Use multithreading to speed up data_collection and processing.
 * Improve UI design using `bootstrap`.